shader-slang/slang/docs/design/existential-types.md

 Unlike `offsetImage`, `modulateImage` is trying to use the `IImage` interface as a *type* and not just a constraint.

-This code appears to be asking for a dynamic implemenation rather than specialization (we'll get back to that...) and so we should be able to implement it similarly to our translation of `offsetImage` to C++.
+This code appears to be asking for a dynamic implementation rather than specialization (we'll get back to that...) and so we should be able to implement it similarly to our translation of `offsetImage` to C++.
 Something like the following makes a lot of sense:

 ```c++